UniboDIFABiophysics/programmingCourseDIFA/Lesson_AF_08_Documentation_and_API.md

 * each function in the module
 * each class in the module
 * each method of each class
+* each test in the test suite (but use the BDD description style instead)

 #### numpy docstring standard:
 https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard